The 67 Eldorado´s Automatic Climate Control system is back in working order

 I discovered the first issue at the hot water valve

-the hoses around the time relay delay were leaking a little bit
+The hoses around the time relay delay were leaking a little bit

-for testing purposes I hung a spare master vacuum switch into the car - this solved the problem
+For testing purposes I hung a spare master vacuum switch into the car - this solved the problem

-the old fast idle diaphragm was leaking and brittle and was replaced with a better one...
+The old fast idle diaphragm was leaking and brittle and was replaced with a better one...

 1967 Cadillac Automatic Climate Control Vacuum diagram

-the 1967 Cadillac Automatic Climate Control Vacuum Schematic from the shop manual -
+The 1967 Cadillac Automatic Climate Control Vacuum Schematic from the shop manual -

 1968 is almost identical BTW...
 Click on the image for a larger view!